New Mexico State Aggies football: WAC realignment and Sun Belt era, 2010–2017

+Conference USA realignment 2021–2023

+In 2021, the New Mexico State Aggies were accepted to join Conference USA and would start by 2023.
+The Aggies, coming off a Quick Lane Bowl winning season, were hungry to join a conference, and after being independent for years, they finally had a chance.
+In 2023, the Aggies put together a 10–3 regular season and earned a spot in the 2023 CUSA Championship against the Liberty Flames, also making their debut in the conference and its championship game.

 Conference championships

 Bowl games

-The Aggies have a 4–0–1 record in their bowl games.
-They are the only active FBS team to have appeared in one or more bowl games without sustaining a loss.
+The Aggies have a 4–1–1 record in their bowl games.

 The Aggies went 57 seasons between bowl appearances (December 31, 1960 – December 29, 2017), which had been the longest current drought by an FBS team.

 Rivalries

 New Mexico

 NMSU's biggest rival is in-state foe New Mexico.
 The series, known as the Rio Grande Rivalry, dates back to January 1, 1894 – eighteen years before the state of New Mexico achieved statehood – when the schools met in a football contest in Albuquerque.
 While it is clear that New Mexico won that first game, school records seem to disagree on the score.
 According to New Mexico media guides the final score was 25–5 but according to New Mexico State media guides the score was 18–6.
 By the time New Mexico entered the union in 1912 UNM and New Mexico A&M (as NMSU was known prior to 1959) had already met on the gridiron six times.
 Beginning in 1993, the two universities played for the Maloof Trophy, but it was short-lived; the trophy was retired in 2000.

 Until 1937, the series was competitive with the Aggies holding a 15–12–4 lead over the Lobos.
-Since 1938 the Lobos have dominated the series 55–21–1 except during 1959–1968 when the Aggies won 7 of 10 meetings.
-The Lobos' all-time advantage is 72–33–5; however, the rivalry remains spirited.
-The September 26, 2009 game when the Aggies won 20–17 in Albuquerque was the 100th time the teams had played each other.
-Including that 100th meeting, NMSU holds a 5-4 advantage over UNM in the last 9 meetings.
-Most recently, the Aggies beat the Lobos 21-9 in Las Cruces.
+Since 1938 the Lobos have dominated the series 61–20–1 except during 1959–1968 when the Aggies won 7 of 10 meetings.
+The Lobos' all-time advantage is 73–35–5; however, the rivalry remains spirited.
+The September 26, 2009, game when the Aggies won 20–17 in Albuquerque was the 100th time the teams had played each other.
+Including that 100th meeting, the series is even at 7 wins each over the past 14 meetings.
+Most recently, the Aggies beat the Lobos 27–17 in Albuquerque in 2023.